 Change Directions Often.
 Hockey is a game that is constantly changing direction and you must be able to transition quickly.
 Try to incorporate medium distance (5 to 10 yards) drills that change direction.
 The Slide Board is a great tool to improve both lateral and front to back hockey muscle movements.

 Foot Speed.
 Increasing your foot speed off the ice will transfer directly to the ice as well.
-The Speed Ladder and Speed Hurdles can, and will increase foot speed if used properly.
+The Speed Ladder can, and will increase foot speed if used properly.

 Use A Partner.
 Training with a partner makes your workout sessions more fun and enjoyable.
 You will also have someone there to push you beyond your comfort zone and allows proper rest and recovery time in between sets.

 Be Agile.
 Agility is important in tight situations along the boards and in traffic.
 You have to be agile in order to beat defenders and avoid stick and body checks.
-Training with products like Combobble Board and the Gold Dryland Package will make you lighter on your feet.
+Training with products like the Gold Dryland Package will make you lighter on your feet.

 Increase Balance.
 As your overall fitness increases so will your balance.
 However, exercises specifically targeting hockey balance improvement are often neglected.
-Check out the products Hockey Balance Beam and Combobble Board to help boost your balance.
+Check out the products Balance Board and Bongo Board to help boost your balance.